Cholamandalam Investment and Finance Company

-Cholamandalam Investment and Finance Company Limited (CIFCL) is an Indian non-banking financial company and investment service provider, headquartered in Chennai.
-Established in 1978, it is a part of the Murugappa Group.
+Cholamandalam Investment and Finance Company Limited (CIFCL) is a Chennai based Indian non-banking financial company and investment service provider founded in 1978 under the Murugappa Group.

-As of 2024, the company has 1,387 branches across the country and more than 54,000 employees, with the majority being in smaller towns.

 History

+Cholamandalam Investment and Finance Company Limited (known as "Chola") is an Indian non-banking financial company incorporated in 1978.

 In 2005, DBS Bank acquired a 37.5% stake in Cholamandalam Investment and Finance Company, with the Murugappa Group lowering its stake to 37.5%.
 The company was subsequently renamed as Cholamandalam DBS Finance.
 In 2010, DBS Bank sold its entire stake back to Murugappa Group and exited the joint venture.

+In January 2020, Cholamandalam raised ₹400 crore through the issuance of 10-year subordinated Rupee-denominated Masala binds to the Uk's CDC Group.

+Operations

+As of 2026, the company has 1,820 branches across 26 states and 7 Union Territories in India, SERVING 4.47 million customers.
+Backed by a workforce exceeding 71,000 employees and over 2.54 lakh crore in asset under management (AUM).